 - S corporation shareholders

-- Mom-and-pop business owners who have an S corporation, C corporation, or LLC
+- Small business owners who have an S corporation, C corporation, or LLC

 Estimated tax payments are due to the IRS by the following four deadlines throughout the year:

-- January 15 (for taxes on eligible income from Q4 of previous year)
+- January 15 – For taxes on eligible income from Q4 of the previous year